100 mm field gun M1944 (BS-3): Post World War II

 The BS-3 remained in service into the 1950s.
 As of 1955 it was getting replaced in Soviet service by the T-12 antitank gun and the 85 mm antitank gun D-48.
 A number of BS-3 pieces are still stored in Russian Ground Forces arsenals.
 In 2012, at least 12 BS-3 guns were still active with the 18th Machine Gun Artillery Division, located on the Kuril Islands, used as anti-ship and anti-landing guns.

+The gun also saw action during the Vietnam War, the Six-Day War, and the Yom Kippur War.
+The BS-3s also saw extensive use with the Indian Army alongside 25-pounders in the India–Pakistan war of 1971.

 During the Russo-Ukrainian War (2014–present) both sides employed towed anti-tank guns.
 The use of the 100 mm Rapira is well known, but the Ukrainian Army also used the older BS-3.
 Three Ukrainian BS-3s were destroyed by Russian military forces during the initial phase of their 2022 invasion of Ukraine.
 In September 2023, Ukraine's State Border Guard Service released footage of a Ukrainian BS-3 crew firing on Russian positions.